On a generalised form of subjective probability: Strength of a distribution function

-To perform the task just mentioned, let us proceed by reanalysing one of the abstract scenarios that were outlined in Bowater~(2017b).
-In the scenario in question, it is imagined that someone, who will be referred to as the selector, randomly draws a ball out of an urn containing 7 red balls and 3 blue balls and then, without looking at the ball, hands it to an assistant.
+To help us make the assessment of external strength in question, let us re-analyse one of the abstract examples that were outlined in Bowater~(2017b).
+In the example of interest, it is imagined that someone, who will be referred to as the selector, randomly draws a ball out of an urn containing seven red balls and three blue balls and then, without looking at the ball, hands it to an assistant.
 The assistant, by contrast, looks at the ball, but conceals it from the selector, and then places it under a cup.
 The selector believes that the assistant smiled when he looked at the ball.
 Finally, the selector is asked to assign a probability to the event that the ball under the cup is red.
-We assume that it was known from the outset that the aim of this exercise was for the selector to assign a probability to this particular event.
+We will assume that it is uncertain whether the assistant knew from the outset that the selector would be asked to assign a probability to this particular event.

 In this scenario, let us now imagine that, relative to other distribution functions of interest, the selector wishes to evaluate the external strength of the Bernoulli distribution function $B_Y(y)$ that corresponds to assigning a probability of 0.7 to the event that the ball under the cup is red ($y=1$), and a probability of 0.3 to the event that it is blue ($y=0$).
-This means that he will need to evaluate the similarities in the set $\{ S( A, R(\lambda)): A \in \mathcal{B}[\lambda] \}$, where the set $\mathcal{B}[\lambda]$ is defined as $\mathcal{F}[\lambda]$ was defined in equation~(\ref{equ5}) but with respect to the variable $Y$ and the distribution function $B_Y(y)$, which of course implies that it can only contain two events.
+This means that, if the set $\mathcal{B}[a]$ is defined as the set $\mathcal{F}[a]$ was defined in equation~(\ref{equ5}) but with respect to the variable $Y$ and the distribution function $B_Y(y)$, then the selector will need to evaluate the similarities in the set $\{ S( A, R(\lambda)): A \in \mathcal{B}[\lambda] \}$, which of course will contain only two similarities as $\mathcal{B}[\lambda]$ can only contain two events.